miranda1867/AntMaze/README.md

 **Please note that the game is still in development, and some features may not function as expected. ¡Your feedback is very valuable for improving the gameplay experience!**

-# ⚒Technologies Used
+# ⚒️Technologies Used
 This project was developed using the following technologies:
 - C#
 - .NET 8.0

-# ▶How to Get Started
+# ▶️How to Get Started
 To get started with the project, follow these steps:

 1. Make sure you have .NET 8.0 installed.